makeyourvoiceheardUR/make-your-voice-heard-UR/README.md

 # What should you do if you encounter discrimination?
 - Report!
 Report!
 Report!
 - You can reach out to any faculty in this campus!
-- Talk to your friends, we will walk alone when facing racism!
+- Talk to your friends, you are not alone when facing racism!

 # Why you should report?